 The second of the two Vatican Insider articles written by a “notable defenders of this papacy and the Catholic faith,” which caught my eye on WPI’s site, is one written by “theologian“ Stephen Walford (see Stop Ageing Mother Church: An Appeal to Brothers and Sisters in the Faith), well known to our readers (see Summa Contra Stephen Walford).
 I replied to Mr. Walford’s “appeal” here (see Mr. Walford’s “appeal and why it rings hollow).

-The commonality between these Fastiggi and Walford is that they have written on AL at various points over the years on Vatican Insider, and both suggest that those now agreeing to their own interpretation of it, are not adhere to the Pope’s teaching and are failing to give “submission of mind and will” to it.
+The commonality between Fastiggi and Walford is that they have written on AL at various points over the years on Vatican Insider, and both suggest that those now agreeing to their own interpretation of it, are not adhering to the Pope’s teaching and are failing to give “submission of mind and will” to it.
 What neither Vatican Insider or WPI have noticed, or to my knowledge have given any sign of recognizing, is that their two “go-to” guys for Amoris Laetitia contradict one another, and substantially so.

 Regarding the First Dubia and AL n.
 351 (305)